-This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of The Pittston Company (the 'Company') of proxies from holders of Pittston Common Stock (as defined below), to be voted at the annual meeting of shareholders to be held on May 4, 2001, at 1:00 p.m., local time, at The Grand Hyatt New York Hotel, Park Avenue at Grand Central Station, New York, New York (and at any adjournment thereof), for the purposes set forth in the accompanying notice of such meeting.
+This Proxy Statement is furnished in connection with the solicitation by the Board of Directors of The Pittston Company (the 'Company') of proxies from holders of Pittston Common Stock (as defined below), to be voted at the annual meeting of shareholders to be held on May 2, 2003, at 1:00 p.m., local time, at the Hotel Inter-Continental The Barclay New York, 111 East 48th Street, New York, New York (and at any adjournment thereof), for the purposes set forth in the accompanying notice of such meeting.

-On January 14, 2000, the Company completed an exchange of its Pittston BAX Group Common Stock ('BAX Stock'), par value \$1.00 per share and Pittston Minerals Group Common Stock ('Minerals Stock'), par value \$1.00 per share, into Pittston Brink's Group Common Stock ('Brink's Stock'), at exchange ratios of .4848 share of Brink's Stock for each share of BAX Stock and .0817 share of Brink's Stock for each share of Minerals Stock.
+On January 14, 2000, the Company completed an exchange (the 'Exchange') of its Pittston BAX Group Common Stock ('BAX Stock'), par value \$1.00 per share and Pittston Minerals Group Common Stock ('Minerals Stock'), par value \$1.00 per share, into Pittston Brink's Group Common Stock ('Brink's Stock'), at exchange ratios of .4848 share of Brink's Stock for each share of BAX Stock and .0817 share of Brink's Stock for each share of Minerals Stock.
 The remaining class, Brink's Stock (hereinafter referred to as 'Pittston Common Stock'), now constitutes the Company's only class of common stock and continues to trade on the New York Stock Exchange under the symbol 'PZB.'

-On March 12, 2001, the Company had outstanding 51,777,782 shares of Pittston Common Stock, the holders thereof being entitled to one vote per share on all matters that the Board of Directors knows will be presented for consideration at the annual meeting.
+The close of business on March 10, 2003, has been fixed as the record date for determining the shareholders entitled to notice of and to vote at the annual meeting, and only shareholders of record at the close of business on that date will be entitled to vote at the meeting and any adjournment thereof.
+On March 10, 2003, the Company had outstanding 54,253,423 shares of Pittston Common Stock, the holders thereof being entitled to one vote per share on all matters that the Board of Directors knows will be presented for consideration at the annual meeting.

-The close of business on March 12, 2001, has been fixed as the record date for determining the shareholders entitled to notice of and to vote at the annual meeting, and only shareholders of record at the close of business on that date will be entitled to vote at the meeting and any adjournment thereof.
-This Proxy Statement and the accompanying form of proxy and Annual Report to Shareholders are being mailed to shareholders commencing on or about March 28, 2001.
-The address of the principal executive office of the Company is 1801 Bayberry Court, P. O. Box 18100, Richmond, VA 23226-8100.
+This Proxy Statement and the accompanying form of proxy and Annual Report to Shareholders are being mailed to shareholders commencing on or about March 27, 2003.
+The mailing address of the principal executive office of the Company is 1801 Bayberry Court, P. O. Box 18100, Richmond, VA 23226-8100.

-The election of directors and the selection of independent public accountants are the only matters that the Board of Directors knows will be presented for consideration at the annual meeting.
+The election of directors, the selection of independent public accountants and the approval of the amendment of the Company's restated articles of incorporation to change the Company's name to 'The Brink's Company' are the only matters that the Board of Directors knows will be presented for consideration at the annual meeting.
 As to any other business that may properly come before the annual meeting, it is intended that proxies in the enclosed form will be voted in respect thereof in accordance with the judgment of the person voting the proxies.